domRiddle/ASF/IPC.md

 `BotConfig` is **[BotConfig](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#bot-config)** JSON object.
 This field is mandatory and cannot be `null`.
 Specifying config properties with their default values might be omitted, just like in regular ASF config.

 `KeepSensitiveDetails` is `bool` type that specifies whether sensitive details such as `SteamLogin` or `SteamPassword` should be inherited from existing config (if available).
 This field is optional and defaults to `true`.
-When enabled, use `null` value in place of sensitive properties in order to inherit them from existing config.
+When enabled, sensitive properties defined with value of `null` will be inherited from current config.

 Currently, following properties are considered sensitive and can be set to `null` in order to be inherited: `SteamLogin`, `SteamPassword, `SteamParentalPIN`.